"It's on me, Meals are free!" one breakfast and one lunch free per student every school day regardless of income

-Here at CUSD we utilize the meal system called TITAN School Solutions, where you can make online payments for your students’ meals, or other a la carte and snack bar items from the high school, connect your students accounts, and apply for free or reduced meals online.
+Here at CUSD we utilize the meal system called TITAN School Solutions, where you can make online payments for your students’ second meals (one breakfast and one lunch is free per day), or other a la carte and snack bar items from the high school, connect your students accounts, and apply for free or reduced meals online.
 To create an account, click on "TITAN Family" below.
 Once there, click on “Sign up Today!” to begin the process of making a new account.
 TITAN Family

 Applying for meal benefits - Good for families and for our schools

 Field trip form for colusa unified school district staff

 - Have child's doctor fill out and sign form

 - Return completed form to Director of Nutrition Services (drop off or mail: 745 10th St., Colusa, CA. 95932; scan and email: firstname.lastname@example.org).
 Make sure to include your name and contact information.
 Keep a copy for yourself.